mainulhossain123/mainulhossain/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hi, I’m Mainul — a Site Reliability Engineer focused on building dependable, scalable systems and simplifying complex cloud operations.
+Hello!, I’m Mainul, a Site Reliability Engineer focused on building dependable, scalable systems and simplifying complex cloud operations.

-Currently, I work at [Optimizely](https://www.optimizely.com/) on the **Reliability/Platform Engineering** team, helping keep our cloud-native SaaS fast, scalable, and resilient.
-Previously, I worked in **Strategic Support Solutions**, optimizing customer Azure environments and developing automation to reduce operational toil.
+Currently, I work at [Optimizely](https://www.optimizely.com/) on the **Reliability/Platform Engineering** team, helping to implement and maintain cloud-native SaaS solutions for fast, scalable, and resilient infrastructure.
+Previously, I worked in the **Strategic Support Solutions** team within Technical Support Services, optimizing customer Azure environments and developing automation to reduce operational toil.

 I studied Computer Science at [BRAC University](https://www.bracu.ac.bd/).
 I work across **Microsoft Azure** and **AWS**, containerize with **Docker** and **Kubernetes**, and manage infrastructure as code.
 I primarily script in **Python**, with **Bash** and **Ruby** as needed.